facemyfate/PSDPrototype/README.md

 Configuration
 --------------
-- Clone the repository using this url: https://github.com/facemyfate/PSDSprint1
+- Clone the repository into your computer using this url: https://github.com/facemyfate/PSDSprint1
 - Please ensure that Visual Studio or Eclipse is downloaded into your computer
 - After cloning, import the project into Visual Studio or Eclipse
 - Start coding and sync latest files into the folder directory.